More than 1,000 cases of COVID-19 have been reported at Lancaster County schools so far into the 2020-21 school year.

 Lampeter-Strasburg: 24 — 12 at Lampeter-Strasburg High School (two new), eight at Martin Meylin Middle School (one new), and two each at Hans Herr Elementary School (one new) and Lampeter Elementary School.

 Manheim Central: 19 — six each at Manheim Central High School and Manheim Central Middle School, five at Doe Run Elementary School and two at Baron Elementary School.

-Manheim Township: 80 — 34 at Manheim Township High School (four new), 14 at Manheim Township Middle School, eight at Landis Run Intermediate School (one new), seven at Reidenbaugh Elementary School, three at Schaeffer Elementary School (two new), two at Nitrauer Elementary School and one at Neff Elementary School (new).
-Nine have been reported among remote learners (one new), and two have been reported among nonteaching staff.
+Manheim Township: 130 — 48 at Manheim Township High School (two new), 20 at Manheim Township Middle School, 12 at Landis Run Intermediate School, 10 at Reidenbaugh Elementary School, nine at Nitrauer Elementary School (two new), eight at Schaeffer Elementary School, two at Bucher Elementary School (one new) and one each at Brecht Elementary School and Neff Elementary School.
+Fourteen have been reported among remote learners and five have been reported among nonteaching staff.

 Penn Manor: 132 — 58 at Penn Manor High School (six new), 19 at Hambright Elementary School (one new), 16 at Central Manor Elementary School (three new), eight each at Eshleman Elementary School and Manor Middle School, seven at Letort Elementary School, five at Marticville Middle School (one new), four each at Conestoga Elementary School (two new) and Pequea Elementary School (one new), and three at Martic Elementary School.